cqb13/github-stats/README.md

         Displays the current version of github-stats
     install      -
         Installs the files and directories
-    all          -
+    repo         -
-        Gives all stats found on a repository as json -u           --user       <USER>       The user who owns the repository -r           --repository <REPOSITORY> Name of the repository -o           --output     <OUTPUT>     File path to save the json
+        Gives general information about a repository
+        -u           --user       <USER>       The user who owns the repository -r           --repository <REPOSITORY> Name of the repository -o           --output     <OUTPUT>     File path to save the json